Lao people: History

-Lao in Thailand

-Although parts of Isan were settled and were part of Lanxang, many of the Lao were forcibly settled in the lesser populated southern and western regions or sent to boost the populations of Lao mueang loyal to the Siamese.
-The area was relatively isolated from the rest of Thailand by the Petchabun mountains until the beginning of the 20th century, when a direct rail link was built to Nakhon Ratchasima.
-The region's isolation from Central Thailand and the large population of people in Isan, who were still attached to their cultural heritage, helped preserve Lao culture.

-Though Isan is a multi-ethnic region containing a mixture of Lao, Vietnamese, Cham, Mon, Khmer, and other Tai groups, it is majority Lao, and the Central Thais' perceived threat of Lao cultural and political dominance in the Isan region resulted in various Thaification policies being enacted to finally integrate the multi-ethnic Isan people into Thailand.
-Since Lao dominance was seen as the greatest threat in the region, 'Lao' was removed as a category in the census, and heavy-handed policies were enacted.
+While parts of Isan were settled and were part of Lanxang, some of the Lao were forcibly settled in the lesser populated southern and western regions or sent to boost the populations of Lao mueang loyal to the Siamese.
+The region's isolation from Central Thailand, and the population in Isan who were still attached to their cultural heritage helped preserve Lao culture.
+While Isan is a multi-ethnic region containing a mixture of Lao, Vietnamese, Cham, Mon, Khmer, and other Tai groups, it is majority Lao, and the Central Thais' perceived threat of Lao cultural and political dominance in the Isan region resulted in Thaification policies being enacted to finally integrate the multi-ethnic Isan people into Thailand.
+Since Lao dominance was seen as the greatest threat in the region, 'Lao' was removed as a category in the census, and policies were enacted.
 References to Lao people or its past were removed and the language was banned from schools and books, erasing Lao influence and impact to the country.

-Although the region remains mainly agricultural and poorer compared to other regions of Thailand, and many leave the region to find work in Vientiane, Bangkok or abroad, the region has enjoyed a renewed interest in traditional culture which is quite distinct although similar to Thai culture.
-The region is becoming increasingly more urban, and many large cities have sprung up.
-Due to the large population and Isan's important function as a voting bloc in elections, more attention to improving the region's infrastructure, business and education has come from the national government although poverty and regionalism are still impediments to Isan's development.
+The region has become more urban, and cities have sprung up.
+Due to the larger population and Isan's function as a voting bloc in elections, more attention to improving the region's infrastructure, business and education has come from the national government.